ds5500/project-Samee-Mushtak-25/README.md

 make bulk_process
 ```

-TODO:
+To clean the output from the bulk process script:

 ```
-make clean_bulk_process
+make clean_bulk
 ```

+### Flowchart of bulk processing

 ![Flowchart of process_trnas.sh logic](figs/DS5500-process_trnas-flow.jpg)

-_Flow chart made with Miro_
+_Flowchart made with Miro_

 ## Comments on Reproducibility

-* Because of bioconda settings, creating conda environment from file does not reliably work
+* Because Bioconda recommends setting conda's channel priority to strict, creating the required conda environment directly from the environment.yml file cannot be done reliably.
-* Right now specific to OS X because of shell script
-* Have plans to port to Python script in order to improve cross-platform reproducibility
+* Currently process_trnas.sh contains some commands that are specific to the OS X shell (notably, `sed` with the -E flag).
+We have plans to port this shell script to a Python script in order to improve cross-platform reproducibility.